Azure/bicep-types-az/generated/botservice/microsoft.botservice/2021-03-01/types.md

 ## SlackChannelProperties
 ### Properties
 * **clientId**: string: The Slack client id
-* **clientSecret**: string {secure}: The Slack client secret.
+* **clientSecret**: string {sensitive}: The Slack client secret.
 Value only returned through POST to the action Channel List API, otherwise empty.
 * **isEnabled**: bool (Required): Whether this channel is enabled for the bot
 * **IsValidated**: bool (ReadOnly): Whether this channel is validated for the bot
 * **landingPageUrl**: string: The Slack landing page Url